Smooth Surfaces via Nets of Geodesics: The curvature Monge-Ampère equation

 \section{The curvature Monge-Ampère equation}

 In the previous section we showed how to obtain the approximate optimal curvature of the minimal Gauss curvature surface spanning a geodesic contour.
-We use the term "approximate" because the biharmonic equation we solved is the linear part of the Euler-Lagrange equation for the considered energy (the square of the Gauss curvature).
-The boundary conditions provided for the solver are exact, for the case that the contour is a geodesic on an ambient surface containing the surface that we are searching.
 We also remark that we input the curvature as if it were given in Cartesian coordinates, which may also lead to inaccuracies, however we can evaluate the result.
 We elaborate on this in the end of this section and in the next section.

 We input the curvature and the contour to a finite-difference solver, which solves for a function which satisfies the Monge-Ampère curvature equation, and its trace is the inputted contour.
 The solver we used was generously made available to us by Brittany Froese Hemfeldt.
 The method used by the solver is described in \cite{Froese2018} in general context and also utilized in Gaussian curvature context in \cite{FroeseGauss}.
-Qualitatively, it provided very good results, in addition to being meshfree - there are no structural constraints on the data points.
+It provided very good results with convergence of the finite-difference scheme to very low values dependent on the specified number of iterations.
+In addition, the method is meshfree - there are no structural constraints on the data points.
 A survey of methods for solving numerically Monge-Ampère equations can be found in the introduction section of \cite{NEILAN2014351}.

 Explicitly, the solver solves numerically the follwing equation: